TQUK Early Years Level 3 Diploma – Children’s Workforce (Early Years Educator) – RQF

 Students looking to enrol onto this course should meet the following criteria:

-It is recommended that learners hold a LV2 qualification in Early years or have previous experience working with children.
+It is strongly advised that learners hold a LV2 Diploma in Early Years or have previous experience working with children ( 2 years experience recommended) and a full understanding of the EYFS prior to enrolment.

 Be aged 16 Years or above